 Characteristics of Arts and Crafts

 “Preserving and emphasizing the natural qualities of the materials used to make objects was one of the most important principles of Arts and Crafts style,” according to the Victoria and Albert Museum in Great Britain.
 The museum further defines this as “truth in materials” and also notes the influence of the Gothic Revival style's boldness in color and form.

-When identifying Arts & Crafts pieces, it's helpful to look at the overall style.
+When identifying Arts and Crafts pieces, it's helpful to look at the overall style.
 Art Nouveau, the Aesthetic Movement, and Mission/Craftsman style fall into this period of decorative influence, so it can be a bit confusing.

 For instance, furniture pieces from the Aesthetic Movement are sometimes highlighted with gilt decoration and decorated with bamboo turning.
 Mission style will be very sparingly decorated and quite simple with rectangular elements.
-Curves are slight and infrequent in Arts & Crafts pieces.
+Curves are slight and infrequent in Arts and Crafts pieces.
 And any floral decoration, like that carved into back splats of chairs, for instance, is usually very light.